What Happened When China Joined the WTO?

-- China’s economy is eight times larger than it was in 2001.
+- China’s economy is eleven times larger than it was in 2001.

-- Trade in goods between the United States and China increased more than thirty times, from less than $8 billion in 1986 to over $578 billion in 2016.
-China surpassed Germany to become the world’s largest exporter of goods in 2009.
+- Trade in goods between the United States and China increased from less than $100 billion in 1999 to $558 billion in 2019.
+China surpassed Germany to become the world’s largest exporter in 2009.

 Politically, the result is less ambiguous: China did not conform to democracy in the way the United States had hoped.
 In fact, its vast economic gains have only legitimized the Chinese Communist Party (CCP), which President Xi Jinping believes is central to maintaining economic stability and enabling China to dominate technology-driven industries.